10 Worst Tire Brands to Avoid at all Cost in 2023

 AKS Tire Logo

 AKS is another Chinese tire brand.
-It is perhaps one of the most deadly tires put ever in production.
-They are not only cheap in terms of costs, but in performance as well.
+It is perhaps one of the most deadly tires ever in production.
+They are cheap not only in terms of costs but also in performance.

 The AKS tires have a poor grip on dry and wet roads and quickly wear out.